Permitted Development Rights London 2026: Complete Guide

 Terraced/Semi-Detached

-- Maximum 6m from rear wall
+- Maximum 3m from rear wall (6m with Prior Approval)

 - Maximum 4m height